Licensing coronavirus update: 7 Jan - National lockdown

-The star rating is determined by a scoring matrix set out in the regulations in order to calculate the star rating.
-The results of an inspection of a premises and an assessment of the level of risk a business poses are combined to produce a rating between one and five stars.
-The higher the star rating the better the standards of the business.
+The star rating is determined by a scoring matrix set out in the regulations.
+In order to calculate the star rating the results of an inspection of a premises and an assessment of the level of risk a business poses are combined to produce a rating between one and five stars.
+The higher the star rating is the better the standards of the business.

 Can I change or appeal against the star rating my business has been given?

-Businesses in receipt of a star rating of between one and four which have accepted the original rating, but subsequently made the necessary improvements to address non-compliances or issues identified during the original inspection, can request a re-inspection of the business.
+Businesses which have accepted an original rating between one and four, but have subsequently made the necessary improvements to address non-compliance or issues identified during the original inspection, can request a re-inspection of the business.
 This request should be made by completing the application form in the related documents section of this page.
-There is a fee for making this request.
+There's a fee for making this request.